Vision Therapy for Dyslexia, ADD/ADHD, & Learning Disabilities

 All too often, it is an undiagnosed vision problem that’s at the root of the struggle to focus at a distance (such as the board), maintain concentration, or skip lines while reading.
 This can result in frustration and boredom and can be responsible or an overlooked component of a child’s diagnosis with ADD/ADHD or a learning disability.

 If your child displays poor attention in school, don’t automatically assume that it’s a learning disability, Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD).
-By undergoing a thorough eye evaluation (also known as a functional eye exam), Dr. Moshe Roth may conclude that the issue isn’t, in fact, ADHD, but rather a functional vision problem, which can be corrected with a highly effective vision therapy program.
+By undergoing a thorough eye evaluation (also known as a functional eye exam), Dr. Moshe Roth and Dr. Steffani Tiomno may conclude that the issue isn’t, in fact, ADHD, but rather a functional vision problem, which can be corrected with a highly effective vision therapy program.

 Good Eyesight Is Not the Same as Having Good Vision